-For most, the flu is a mild illness and doesn’t require medical care — stay home for at least 24 hours after any fever breaks and avoid contact with others except to get medical care or other necessities.
+For most, the flu (also called influenza) is a mild illness and doesn’t require medical care — stay home for at least 24 hours after a fever breaks and avoid contact with others, except to get medical care or other necessities.

-Flu symptoms usually come on suddenly — typically within one to four days of infection.
+Flu symptoms usually come on suddenly — typically within one to four days after infection.
 Some or all of these symptoms are typical signs of flu:

-The flu viruses circulate year-round, but typically start making people sick in the United States in October, peaking from December to February.
+The flu viruses circulate year-round.
+They typically start making people sick in the United States in October, peaking from December to February.

-Antiviral drugs may be a flu treatment option, especially if you are at high risk of serious complications.
+Antiviral drugs may be a flu treatment option if taken early in the onset of symptoms, especially if you are at high risk of serious complications.
 When taken promptly, antiviral drugs can ease the flu’s worst symptoms and can shorten the time you feel sick by an average of one day.

+Current antiviral drugs can treat cases of influenza types A and B. They have their biggest effect when taken within 48 hours of symptoms first appearing, making rapid diagnosis important.
 Antibiotics are used to treat bacterial infections and aren’t effective against viral infections like the flu.
 Some people may develop a bacterial infection as a result of having the flu.
-Current antiviral drugs can treat cases of both influenza A and B. They have their biggest effect when taken within 48 hours of symptoms first appearing, making rapid diagnosis important.

-Features: Our 18 locations serving all ages are open every day, with extended hours at select locations.
-On-site testing is available with provider visit.
+Features: Our 17 locations provide flu treatment for all ages and are open every day, with extended hours at select locations.

 Appointment: Reserve your spot online or walk in.